GreenfieldTech/cloudformation-tool/README.md

 ### Credentials Selection

-The tool will use the standard AWS credentials selection process, except when you want to use AWS CLI configured credential profiles, you may select to use a profile other than "default" by specifying the top level option (i.e. before the command name) `-p <profile>`, by providing the standard environment variable `AWS_DEFAULT_PROFILE` or by having a file called `.awsprofile` - whose content is the name of a valid AWS REGION - in a parent directory (at any level up to the root directory).
+The tool will use the standard AWS credentials selection process, except when you want to use AWS CLI configured credential profiles, you may select to use a profile other than "default" by specifying the top level option (i.e. before the command name) `-p <profile>`, by providing the standard environment variable `AWS_DEFAULT_PROFILE` or by having a file called `.awsprofile` - whose content is the name of a valid AWS credentials profile - in a parent directory (at any level up to the root directory).

 ## Library API